 In April 2013, we entered into agreements with STX Offshore & Shipbuilding Co.
 Ltd. (or STX) of South Korea to construct four fuel-efficient 113,000 dwt LR2 product tanker newbuildings plus options to order up to an additional 12 vessels.
 The payment of our first shipyard installment was contingent on us receiving acceptable refund guarantees for the shipyard installment payments.
-In October and November 2013, we exercised our options to order eight additional LR2 newbuildings, in aggregate, under option agreements relating to the original STX LR2 shipbuilding agreements signed in April 2013.
-STX did not produce shipbuilding contracts within the specified timeframe of the option declarations, and informed us that there was no prospect of the refund guarantees being provided under any of the firm or option contracts and therefore, STX is in breach of the option agreements.
-In December 2013, the newbuilding agreements were terminated by us and in February 2014, the option agreements were terminated.
+In October and November 2013, we exercised our options to order eight additional LR2 newbuildings, in aggregate, under option agreements relating to the original STX LR2 shipbuilding agreements signed in April 2013 (or the Option Agreements).
+STX did not produce shipbuilding contracts within the specified timeframe of the option declarations, and informed us that there was no prospect of the refund guarantees being provided under any of the firm or option contracts and therefore, STX was in breach of the option agreements.
+We terminated the newbuilding agreements in December 2013 and the related option agreements in February 2014.
 In February 2014, we commenced legal action for damages.
 In November 2014, we placed \$0.6 million in an escrow account as cash security pending the resolution of this matter.
-Please read Item 18 - Financial Statements: Note 19 - Shipbuilding Contracts and Note 20 - Subsequent Events.